truckpad/momentum/README.md

 This gem adds a few useful rake tasks to your project.
 By default, the `aws_id` and `aws_secret` arguments are taken from `AWS_ID` and `AWS_SECRET` ENV variables.
 The `to` argument refers to the modifier mentioned above (e.g., _production_).
 It's appended to the configured `app_base_name` to form the stack name.

+AWS_PUBLICKEY is the path to the instaces keys AWS_USER is the user name to the instances ssh access

 ### momentum:init

 Initialize a default librarian-chef config.